ibm-cloud-docs/instructlab/gettingstarted.md

 ## Prerequisites
 {: #instructlab_pre}

-Before you begin, make sure you have a paid IBM Cloud account.
+Before you begin, make sure you have a paid {{site.data.keyword.cloud}} account.

 ## Get familiar with the capabilities